dport96/ITM352/morea/020.WADT/experience-install-WADT.md

   *Explain why you **do** get the Intellisense help for HTML now and why you **do not** see the html in the browser window:*

 ###  3. Using a terminal (or command line) to access the operating system
 Sometimes you will need to do more specific or detailed tasks that would be difficult or inconvenient to do through a GUI.
 A terminal window provides a command line interface to your operating system.
 There are many different types of *shell environments* such as `sh`, `csh`,`bash`, `zsh`,`cmd`, `powershell` that run in a terminal.
 These all have similar functionality and similar commands, but they may vary in the particular command language and syntax they use.
 You will find it very useful to be familiar with the basic shell commands.
-We will explore a few basic file system commands here needed for this class.
+We will explore a few basic file system commands here needed for this class. make sure you are in the `Lab1` folder.

   a) Open a terminal in VS Code (go to the Terminal menu -> New Terminal).
 Identify what shell is being used:
   ```